junxit/us-congress-bills-109/metadata.md

 - 2005-06-27 — Introduced in House
 - 2005-06-27 — Introduced in House
 - 2005-06-27 — Referred to the House Committee on Science.
+- 2005-06-28 — Referred to the Subcommittee on Space and Aeronautics.
+- 2005-06-29 — Forwarded by Subcommittee to Full Committee (Amended) by the Yeas and Nays: 10 - 6.
+- 2005-06-29 — Subcommittee Consideration and Mark-up Session Held.
+- 2005-07-14 — Committee Consideration and Mark-up Session Held.
+- 2005-07-14 — Ordered to be Reported (Amended) by Voice Vote.
+- 2005-07-18 — Placed on the Union Calendar, Calendar No. 108.
+- 2005-07-18 — Reported (Amended) by the Committee on Science.
+H. Rept.
+109-173.
+- 2005-07-18 — Reported (Amended) by the Committee on Science.
+H. Rept.
+109-173.